AlexQueso/MCA_TFM_VirtualThreads/lab/imperative/quarkus/db_non_relational/without_VT/README.md

 * JDK 21 version
 * Apache Maven 3.9.6
 * Docker
+* Quarkus 3.9.2

-If you already have it installed, you need to [configure](https://github.com/MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/tree/main/setup#configuring-the-mysql-database-) the MySQL database.
+If you already have it installed, you need to [configure](https://github.com/AlexQueso/MCA_TFM_VirtualThreads/tree/main/setup) the MongoDb database.

 ## Start Up 🛠